DelShahab/pring-cloud-submission-service/README.md

 ## Future Enhancements

-- Add circuit breaker patterns for external API calls
+- Add circuit breaker patterns for external API calls using Resilience4j or Spring Cloud Circuit Breaker
-- Implement retry mechanism for failed requests
+- Implement retry mechanism for failed requests with exponential backoff
-- Add distributed tracing
+- Add distributed tracing with Spring Cloud Sleuth and Zipkin
-- Implement API rate limiting
+- Implement API rate limiting and throttling
+- Add caching layer for frequently accessed data
+- Implement message queuing with Kafka or RabbitMQ for asynchronous processing
+- Add comprehensive metrics collection with Micrometer and Prometheus
+- Implement canary deployments and A/B testing capabilities
+- Add support for blue-green deployments
+- Enhance security with OAuth2/OpenID Connect integration
+- Implement data validation and sanitization layers
+- Add support for internationalization and localization
+- Implement configurable data retention policies
+- Integrate with Spring Cloud Config for centralized configuration management
+- Implement service discovery with Spring Cloud Eureka or Netflix Eureka
+- Add support for load balancing with Spring Cloud LoadBalancer
+- Implement fault tolerance with Spring Cloud Hystrix
+- Add support for API gateway with Spring Cloud Gateway